Which Type of Pipe is Better: ST52 Seamless or Welded?

 Which One is Better?

-• Seamless = performance-critical use where pressure, safety, or fatigue are prioritised.
+• Seamless → performance-critical use where pressure, safety, or fatigue resistance come first

-• Welded = It is economically viable for general applications where structural load and financial limitations are more important than pressure rating.
+• Welded → economically viable for general applications where structural load and budget matter more than pressure rating

 Why Choose Rexton Steel & Alloys for ST52 Pipes